wgruen/lizard/first_neural_nets/binary_problem_keras/README.md

-# lizard

-1)
-IThis machine is using keras.
+This machine is using keras.
 In order to do experiments, there is a YAML configuration file as input.
 The main challenge is the design of the machine.

 For this simple problem, the input data is provided in an array.